Your business: how many hours do you need to work?

 One of the most important things I have learned from operating my online scribing and editing business over many years is this:

-So if business is slow, don’t despair.
-If you are committed enough to continue to spend all of your scheduled work hours actually working (whether paid or otherwise), every single week, then through your promotional activities you will end up winning new clients and new jobs and, ultimately, achieving your weekly income goal.
+So if business is slow at times, don’t despair.
+If you continue to spend all of your usual work hours actually working (whether paid or otherwise), then through your unpaid business activities you should end up winning new clients, new jobs and, ultimately, achieving your income goals long term.

-How best to schedule in that X number of work hours you need to fit into your week?
+How best to schedule the number of work hours you need to work, into your week?

-Also, this is the real world: expect the unexpected.
-Sometimes you’ll need to work extra hours to meet a deadline, or a family issue will arise that necessitates taking time off work.
+- Expect the unexpected.
+Sometimes you’ll need to work extra hours to meet a deadline, or a family issue will arise that necessitates taking time out.
 When those things happen, don’t stress.
-Do what needs to be done and once the event has passed, go back to your schedule and try to fit in some 'extra' work hours over the following week or two, to make up for the work hours you have lost.
+Just do what needs to be done and once the event has passed, try to make up for the work hours you have lost.